-• You can use the program sendstring to send multiple copies of your exploit string.
+• You can use the program SENDSTRING to send multiple copies of your exploit string.
 If you have a single copy in the file exploit.txt, then you can use the following command:

+'''

-unix>./sendstring -n 5 < exploit.txt | ./bufbomb -n -t bovik
+unix> cat exploit.txt | ./sendstring -n 5 | ./bufbomb -n -t bovik

+'''

-You MUST use the same string for all 5 executions of getbufn.
+You must use the same string for all 5 executions of getbufn.
 Otherwise it will fail the testing code used by our grading server.